Pickled Okra Indian Style

 - 1/8 teaspoon celery salt

 - 1/2 teaspoon sugar

 - Put everything except the okra in a small saucepan and bring it to a boil.

 - Stir until the sugar and salt are dissolved and spices are blended.

 - Once the mixture has reached a rolling boil, kill the heat.

-- Let it cool to room temperature and then pour over the okra.
+- Let it cool for 10 minutes and then pour over the okra.